 Introduction to Regression in Machine Learning

-In this article, we will learn about Regression in Machine Learning.
+The following article provides an outline for Regression in Machine Learning.
 Regression means to predict the value using the input data.
 Regression models are used to predict a continuous value.
 It is mostly used to find the relationship between the variables and forecasting.
 Regression models differ based on the kind of relationship between dependent and independent variables.

 Types of Regression in Machine Learning

-There are different types of regression.
+There are different types of regression:

-- Simple Linear Regression: Simple linear regression a target variable based on the independent variables.
+- Simple Linear Regression: Simple linear regression is a target variable based on the independent variables.
 Linear regression is a machine learning algorithm based on supervised learning which performs the regression task.

 - Support Vector Regression: Support vector regression identifies a hyperplane with the maximum margin such that the maximum number of data points is within the margin.